-Jump starting a car can be scary if you do not know how batteries and electricity work.
+Jump starting a car can be intimidating.
+Most people do not know how batteries and electricity work.
 This is something that you want to learn and do properly since car batteries are capable of producing high current that can cause serious injury.
 But when done properly, car batteries are safe and easy to deal with.

 A common question is: Why do you connect the jumper cables to ground?